olexsmir/gopher.nvim/README.md

 Note:

-- Installer does not install the tool in user set path
+- `installer` does not install the tool in user set path

 ```lua
 require("gopher").setup {